Skip to main content

 Features

-• Real-time diagnostics for all 15 dead code issue types, updated via LSP without running a separate CLI process
+• Real-time diagnostics for dead-code issue types, updated via LSP without running a separate CLI process

 • Code Lens with reference counts above each export (click to peek references)